FJrodafo/University/Cheat_sheets/Git/README.md

 git checkout main
 git pull origin main
 git branch -d test
+# It may fail if the branch has already been safely deleted right after merging from the Pull Request to the remote repository.
 git push origin --delete test

 # In addition to downloading updates, it removes references to remote branches that no longer exist in the remote repository.